 In addition to the Fellowship, the Knight Foundation has created a new web-based publication exploring new media landscapes and spotlighting the inaugural Knight Arts + Tech Fellows.

 Titled Shift Space, the slate of essays features stories about the Fellows in this year’s cohort as well as writings on the still-emerging and constantly-evolving field at large.
-Guest edited by artist and researcher Salome Asega, and produced by United States Artists, Shift Space will be available at shiftspace.pub on Thursday, March 24.
+Guest edited by artist and researcher Salome Asega, and produced by United States Artists, Shift Space is available at shiftspace.pub.

 Meet the 2021 fellows

 Black Quantum Futurism is an interdisciplinary creative practice between Camae Ayewa and Rasheedah Phillips exploring the intersections of futurism, creative media, DIY aesthetics and activism in marginalized communities through an alternative temporal lens.
 Their work focuses on the recovery, collection and preservation of communal memories, histories, and futures.
 Black Quantum Futurism has produced a number of experimental music projects, exhibitions, writing, films, performances, and community-based events, including the award-winning Community Futures Lab.
 See more of Black Quantum Futurism’s work HERE.

 Rashaad Newsome draws from diasporic traditions of improvisation, advertising and the internet, art history, and Black and queer culture to produce counter-hegemonic work that walks the tightrope between creative computing, social practice, abstraction, and intersectionality.
 Collage acts as a theoretical, conceptual, and technical method to construct a new cultural framework of power that celebrates Black contributions to the art canon and creates innovative and inclusive forms of culture and media.
 See more of Rashaad Newsome’s work HERE.